jborozdina/gloseval-dev/README.md

 <USERNAME> is your Windows username.
 This path is used to persist the VM "dev" users home directory between
 restarts.
 A terminal window should open on your desktop from the VM.
 To start IntelliJ IDEA, run "sudo idea".

+Getting started

+1. Install and run Docker Toolbox (https://www.docker.com/products/docker-toolbox)
+2. Install and run an X client (such as MobaXTerm(http://mobaxterm.mobatek.net/download.html) for Windows / MacTerm(http://macdownload.informer.com/macterm/) for MacOS)
+   NB ensure that the X client access control is disabled - this is the default on MobaXTerm, but eg XMing needs to be run with the -ac option.
+3. Add memory for Docker VM